jaondrusek/.emacs.d/README.md

-My emacs config, cloned from [here] (https://github.com/purcell/emacs.d).
+My emacs config, cloned from [here](https://github.com/purcell/emacs.d).

 Will likely diverge more and more as time goes on.